tliebscher/house-rover-java/README.md

 Assume that the square directly North from (x, y) is (x, y+1).

 In order to control a rover, users send a simple string of letters.
-The possible letters are 'L','R','T','U','D' and 'M'.
+The possible letters are 'L','R','T' and 'M'.
 'L'eft and 'R'ight makes the rover spin 90 degrees left or right respectively, without moving from its current spot.
 'T'urn makes the rover turn 180 degrees, without moving from its current spot.
 'M' means move forward one grid point, and maintain the same heading.
-'U'p means move upwards on a stair, and maintain the same heading.
-'D'own means move downwards on a stair, and maintain the same heading.

 Doors connect rooms.
 Doors are represented by
 * a string representing the name of the door and